bdamon/MuscleDTI_Toolbox/Overview.md

   3) Functions for generating and quantifying the fiber tracts and a sample script that calls the functions.
 Further information about each of the scripts/functions, including video tutorials, appears below.

 This work was supported by NIH grants NIH/NIAMS R01 AR050101 and NIH/NIAMS R01 AR073831.
 By using this software, users agree to acknowledge the active grant (NIH/NIAMS R01 AR073831) in presentations and publications and to adhere to NIH policies regarding open access.
-Most of the functions were written by Bruce Damon, but reflect the collective contributions of many individuals, including: Adam Anderson, Amanda Buck, Crystal Coolbaugh, Zhaohua Ding, Hannah Kilpatrick, Anneriet Heemskerk, Melissa Hooijmans, and Justin Montenegro.
+This work reflects the collective contributions of many individuals, including: Adam Anderson, Amanda Buck, Crystal Coolbaugh, Bruce Damon, Zhaohua Ding, Hannah Kilpatrick, Anneriet Heemskerk, Melissa Hooijmans, and Justin Montenegro.
+Details regarding authorship and specific contributions are noted in each function.

 ## Conventions Assumed Regarding Data Acquisition
   1) Slices cover the entire muscle of interest and are numbered from distal to proximal;